Natural Baby Life logo (480 x 130)

 What about thrush under a baby’s armpit?

 Thrush is a particular type of rash that requires medicated treatment.
-Thrush is caused by a type of fungus called Candida, which is the same type of fungus that causes vaginal yeast infections, diaper rashes, and athlete’s foot.
+It’s caused by a type of fungus called Candida, which is the same type of fungus that causes vaginal yeast infections, diaper rashes, and athlete’s foot.
 If your baby’s armpit rash refuses to go away, a doctor can take a look and determine whether the rash is actually thrush.

-If your baby does develop thrush in their armpit, their doctor may prescribe an antifungal to treat the area.
-A skin rash is usually treated with antifungal spray, ointment, or cream.
+If your baby does develop thrush in their armpit, their doctor may prescribe an anti-fungal to treat the area.
+A skin rash is usually treated with anti-fungal spray, ointment, or cream.
 Your doctor will be able to recommend medication that is safe for your baby.
+Treatment can take up to two weeks.

 Baby armpit cheese (white stuff)